JonasBiermann/pwm-cli/README.md

 - crypto
 - yargs

-If these dependencies are not installed on your machine run `npm install <dependecy>` in your terminal.
+If these dependencies are not installed on your machine, run `npm install <dependecy>` in your terminal.

 To use PWM follow these steps: